-2.1 How to administer PATs
+2.1 Administration of the PATs

-- Design teachers will set their own practical assessment tasks.
+- Design teachers will set their own PATs.
 The creative nature of Design encourages teachers to develop themes relevant to their specific contexts.
-These themes will then determine specific briefs to be completed by the learners for each PAT. - Teachers must design THREE separate practical assessment tasks that are undertaken during the academic year (Terms 1 to 3).
-The Trial Examination practical will be the task for Term 3.
+These themes will then determine specific briefs to be completed by the learners for each PAT. - Teachers must design TWO separate practical assessment tasks that are undertaken during the academic year (Terms 1 to 2).
+Term 3 will be used to complete Topic 1 (sourcebook/process work) of the Final Practical Examination (Paper 2). - Marks for each PAT should be allocated as follows: